HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 **（2）ConfigDB:**

 If the management port of the compute node is connectable, the management platform will automatically obtain the ConfigDB information without the need of manually filling in the ConfigDB; if the management port of the compute node is not connectable, the management platform cannot obtain the ConfigDB information and needs to manually add the ConfigDB information.
-Check \"Manually setting ConfigDB\" and fill in the ConfigDB information of two IDCs respectively.
+Check "Manually setting ConfigDB" and fill in the ConfigDB information of two IDCs respectively.

 ![](assets/cross-idc-disaster-recovery/image25.png)